blcuicall/mcts/README.md

 @misc{kong-acl-2022-simpdefiner,
-      title={Multitasking Framework for Unsupversied Simple Definition Generation}, author={Cunliang Kong and Yun Chen and Hengyuan Zhang and Liner Yang and Erhong Yang}, booktitle = {Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics},
+      title={Multitasking Framework for Unsupversied Simple Definition Generation}, author={Cunliang Kong and Yun Chen and Hengyuan Zhang and Liner Yang and Erhong Yang}, booktitle={Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics},
       year={2022}
 }
 ```